 Visits for schools, colleges and universities

-We provide structured visits for groups in full-time education at schools, colleges and universities from Monday to Thursday.
+We provide structured visits for groups in full-time education at UK schools, colleges and universities from Monday to Thursday.

 Visits are free of charge and consist of an interactive introductory talk given by one of our Information Officers, time in our educational exhibition area and the opportunity for students to observe some of an appeal hearing (depending on the court schedule and space in the public seating areas).